 If you have heard your physician talking about the option of a 3D Mammogram or “tomosynthesis” and wondered about it, feel free to read our article on the subject.
-Are you worried about mammogram discomfort?
+Are you also worried about mammogram discomfort?

 Your 3D Mammogram: